Earl of Richmond: Earls of Richmond

 To complicate matters, Constance of Brittany had two daughters by her third marriage, the elder of whom, Alix, was proclaimed Duchess of Brittany by the Breton lords and given in marriage to Peter Mauclerc by King Philip II of France, in 1213.
 Alix used the title Countess of Richmond from 1203 to her death in 1221.
 As a result of his marriage to Alix, Pierre was styled Duke of Brittany and Earl of Richmond, but the latter title was only officially proclaimed in 1218, during the reign of Henry III, while Eleanor was apparently deprived of her last title.
 Peter Mauclerc was the founder of the Breton House of Dreux.
 The title would continue in the House of Dreux for some time, although from time to time, it was forfeited, or it reverted to the crown.
 About 1235 Peter Mauclerc renounced his allegiance to England, and consequently suffered forfeiture of his English estates.
-The title was however not restored to Eleanor, who was kept imprisoned till her death in 1241.
+Despite some better treatments including the grant of the Swaffham manor, the title and other lands of the earldom were however not restored to Eleanor, who remained confined until her death in 1241; William of Savoy was granted Honour of Richmond in 1236.

 In 1241 Henry III granted the estates of Richmond to Peter of Savoy (1203–1268), uncle of his queen consort, Eleanor of Provence.
 Peter was thereafter described as Earl of Richmond by contemporary chroniclers.
 By his will, Savoy left Richmond to his niece, Eleanor, who transferred it to the crown.
 That year, 1268, Henry III granted the earldom to John I, Duke of Brittany (1217–1286), son of Pierre Mauclerc.
 The title was recreated for John I's heir, John II, Duke of Brittany.
 In 1306 the title was granted to his son John of Brittany who entered into the service of Edward I and Edward II of England.
 As an earl, John of Brittany was particularly inattentive to English politics.
 He had a distinguished record as a diplomat working on behalf of these Kings of England and was a frequent warrior in their military quests, both on the continent and in Britain.
 Upon John of Brittany's death, the title passed to his nephew, John III, Duke of Brittany.